wangguoke/blog/The JIT benchmarking results and findings in PostgreSQL 11.md

 #### overall summary of JIT performance:
 This JIT depends on the situation.
 In the 22 SQL cases, performance has improved, and some have declined.
-I think there are some issues in the query optimizer.
+Although I don't know if there is a problem with the query optimizer, it would be better if the optimizer could choose a better path.
 In a meeting, someone talked to me about Oracle.
-They told me about the Adaptive Execution Plans technology of Oracle.
-Although Oracle is now losing on the cloud, his database technology is still very advanced.
-Its query optimizer can convert the nestloop to hash join or others.
+They told me about the Adaptive Execution Plans and the Hint technology of Oracle.
+Although Oracle is now losing on the cloud, its database technology is still very advanced.
+Its query optimizer can convert the nestloop to hash join or others if it needs.
 The underlying optimization technology of llvm is superior to humans.
-We can improve our query optimizer based on the information provided by LLVM.
+If there is a problem with the query optimizer, We can improve our query optimizer based on the information provided by LLVM.
 But this is a large project.

-#### I have 3 suggestions for Improvement:
+So I have 3 suggestions for Improvement:
 1. Add new parameters to find the right case for query optimizer.
 2. We can add some special passes for PostgreSQL.
 3. We can improve our query optimizer based on the information provided by LLVM.